Resentment In Recovery

 5. Find an outlet for your anger, something productive or relaxing where you can consciously observe the thoughts and feelings you are experiencing without letting them get the best of you

 Recently, my father was very ill, finding himself homeless, unemployed, broke, and in the hospital.
 Leading up to this point, he had been living in a hotel for almost a year and a half.
 I drove 9 hours to pick him up from the hospital to take him into my own home and help him get on his feet again.
 It might be shocking to hear how irate he was the moment he got out of the hospital.
-Yelling at me, acting condescending, and making demands from the moment he hopped into his car.
+Yelling at me, acting condescending, and making angry demands from the moment he hopped into my car.

 I practiced all of the 5 suggestions above, even 4, to overcome this difficult situation.
 In the moment, I was furious.
 How could someone with literally no options at all act so unappreciative and rude in this situation?